MaciejMarkiewicz/fashion-mnist/README.md

 on a cnn & elastic distortions usage for the original mnist dataset I started with a similar simple architecture (at first without distortions) - 2 convolution layers and one dense layer.
 The training set was divided into a 50,000 training set and a 10,000 validation set.
 After 100 epochs of training the model achieved 99,5% accuracy on the training set, but only
 89% on the validation set.
-In fact the maximum (validation) accuracy was obtained just after 10 epochs and it didn't change much after.
+In fact the maximum (validation) accuracy was obtained just in about 10 epochs and it didn't change much after.
 To prevent overfitting I increased the number of parameters, added more convolutions, one dense layer and dropout layers.
 Next thing to do was to augment the dataset, as described in the paper mentioned earlier.
 I used elastic distortions from [here](https://www.kaggle.com/babbler/mnist-data-augmentation-with-elastic-distortion).
-They aren't as common as affine transformations (maybe because they are not implemented in Keras), but work really well.
+They aren't as common as affine transformations (maybe because they are not implemented in Tensorflow/Keras), but work really well.
 I also tested random horizontal flips.
-The dataset has been augmented 3 times, which gives 200,000 training images in total (the validation set wasn't augmented).
-The effect of the augmentation (and the flip I eventually didn't use) looks like this (original image is in the bottom right corner):
+The dataset has been augmented 3 times (I found this number to maximize accuracy), which gives 200,000 training images in total (the validation set wasn't augmented and I included original images).
+They had to be shuffled afterwards, in order to notice any improvement.
+The effect of the augmentation (and the flip I eventually didn't use) looks like this (the original image is in the bottom right corner):

 ![Elastic distortions](images/elastic_dist.jpg)

 From there I've been performing tests and tweaking the model.
-For example, I found that the Adamax optimizer with default settings performs better than the RMSprop I've been using all the time.
+Some improvements I discovered to improve accuracy were: bigger batch size, Adamax optimizer with default settings, batch normalization between dense layers and no kernel padding.
+Whenever
+I tried to decrease the number of parameters, accuracy would drop.
 The final results are discussed below.

 ### Results

-The results obtained for the network are much better, than for KNN.
+Results obtained for the network are much better, than for KNN.
 Training time is shorter as well.
-Having tuned the model I merged the train and validation set again and used it for the final training.
+Having tuned the model I merged the train and validation set back and used it for the final training.
 The model achieves accuracy:

 - 0.989 on the training set
 - 0.946 on the validation set (last epoch)
 - **0.947 on the test set** (trained on full training+validation set)

-This is a better result than for all of the standard CNNs listed in the benchmark section of the fashion-mnist repository.
+This is a better result than for all of the standard CNNs listed in the benchmark section of the fashion-mnist repository - they range from 0.876 to 0.939 and there is one hybrid cnn-dense net with 0.947 accuracy.
-In my opinion it shows that dataset augmentation is indeed a vital part of training a model when having a relatively small dataset.
+I believe it shows that dataset augmentation is a vital part of training a model when having a relatively small dataset.
 The model is very similar to other CNN models and this is the main difference between them.

 # Usage

 Everything can be run by running the main.py file.
-Tensorflow/Kreas, numpy and scipy are needed.
+Kreas, numpy and scipy are needed.
 I used Python 3.7 Anaconda distribution.
 The fashion-mnist set is included with Keras, so no additional downloading is necessary.
 KNN model can't be downloaded, but CNN model is available for download form the trained_model folder, in a .h5 Keras format.
 It can be used with code like this: